Otitis in dogs is a condition that describes the inflammation of the ear

 But be warned…

 This disease will drive your dog nuts.
-The itching and inflammation around the ear flap are difficult for them to reach and they can scratch themselves bloody in the effort.
-Immediate attention is recommended.
+The itching and inflammation around the ear flap are difficult to reach, and they can scratch themselves bloody in the effort.
+I recommend immediate attention.

-There are certain breeds that are predisposed towards contracting this condition but it can happen to any dog.
-It can be passed between dogs through close contact too, but this is not very likely.
+Certain breeds are predisposed towards contracting this condition, but it can happen to any dog.
+It can also be passed between dogs through close contact, but this is not very likely.
 Breeds known to be affected are:

-Perhaps, dogs who have an all-white coat have little pigment in their skin and are more prone to skin infections than others – especially if they get too much sun and a crack in the skin’s surface appears.
-Pedigree breeds are more prone to Otitis than mixed breeds but bear in mind that since this disease can be environmental it can happen to any dog.
+Oddly, dogs with an all-white coat have little pigment and are more prone to skin infections than others – especially if they get too much sun and a crack in the skin’s surface appears.
+Pedigree breeds are more prone to Otitis than mixed breeds but bear in mind that since this disease can be environmental, it can happen to any dog.

 Treatment options

-Since the clinical signs for this disease all start with excessive itching treatment will depend on exactly how deep the infection has gone and your vet will look for gram-negative bacteria to be certain your dog doesn’t have methicillin-resistant staphylococcus (or MRSA, to you and me) – just the normal ear bacteria (pseudomonas aeruginosa).
+Since the clinical signs for this disease, all start with excessive itching, treatment will depend on exactly how deep the infection has gone, and your vet will look for gram-negative bacteria to be sure your dog doesn’t have methicillin-resistant staphylococcus (or MRSA, to you and me) – just the normal ear bacteria (pseudomonas aeruginosa).

 Anti-inflammatory medications…

-Will typically be provided to help take the swelling down but without solving the underlying issues it is likely to return.
+It will typically be provided to help take the swelling down, but it is likely to return without solving the underlying issues.

 Antibiotics…

-Along with anti-inflammatory drugs are usually enough to treat this skin disease.
-In extreme cases surgery may be the only option, but it is still easily treatable.
-The most dangerous aspect of the surgery option is the threat of the MRSA bacteria becoming out of control so your vet will want to make the decision over whether or not operating will be helpful.
+Anti-inflammatory drugs are usually enough to treat this skin disease.
+Surgery may be the only option in extreme cases, but it is still easily treatable.
+The most dangerous aspect of the surgery option is the threat of the MRSA bacteria becoming out of control, so your vet will want to decide whether or not operating will be helpful.

 In most cases…